Staycation – A Good Family Vacation Travel Alternative to Consider

 A couple of years ago, back in 2006, a New York magazine further promoted the “staycation,” encouraging people to spend their vacation exploring what the city has to offer instead of leaving town.

 Many families are making their home the base for a stay at home vacation.
 Do you really know what your hometown offers in the way of fun and adventure?
 I’ll bet some of us are so busy and have thoughts on so many other things we don’t know.

 To make this work you must treat it just like you’re on vacation in a new town.
 Include a couple of visits to a local fancy restaurant.
-Visit places you have been putting off, maybe since they are close to you that you figure you can always go there.
-Well now might just be the time to do just that.
-You could also schedule a short day trip to a nearby attraction.
-Mom should be on vacation too, no cooking, no cleaning up, or other household chores.
+Visit places you have been putting off.
+Maybe since they are close to you that you figure you can always go there.

 If you must leave town, try to do the bookings yourself and dig deep for discount hotels.
 Stay in a two-star hotel instead of a four-star hotel.
 You may have to bring your own toiletries but the savings would be worth it.
 Many lower priced hotels offer a free breakfast.
 You can eat hearty and skip lunch.